Understanding the Distributorship Agreement

 Q: Who will pay for customs duties, etc.?

-A: Include allocation of responsibility in the Contact.
+A: Include allocation of responsibility in the Distributor Agreement.

 Rule #1: "Get it in Writing"

-1. Legal Identity of the Parties (it is important that the identity reflect the legal names of the entity(ies) and/or individual(s) and the State or Country where the entity is registered, as well, as the full address).
+1. Legal Identity of the Parties of Distributor Agreement (it is important that the identity reflect the legal names of the entity(ies) and/or individual(s) and the State or Country where the entity is registered, as well, as the full address).

-2. Appointment of Distributor (or Seller, Reseller or broker)
+2. Appointment of Distributor for Distributor Agreement (or Seller, Reseller or broker)

 a.
-Specify agreement to be an exclusive or non-exclusive distributor/seller/reseller/broker agreement;
+Specify whether Distributor Agreement is an exclusive or non-exclusive distributor agreement;

 b.
 Set forth territory;